Persistent, controllable circulation of a polariton ring condensate: Introduction

-For any single-valued, well-behaved complex function, a closed loop in space must evolve the phase of that function by an integer multiple of $2\pi$, because after going around the loop the phase must match its value at the outset, {\em modulo} $2\pi$.
-This mathematical fact lies at the root of quantized circulation in superfluids and quantized flux in superconductors \cite{introRef}.
-The effect of quantized circulation has been seen in polariton condensates in several experiments, including vortices in a highly nonequilibrium, turbulent polariton gas \cite{deveaud, nphys_Marzena,panico2022onset}, small rings with short radiative lifetime \cite{kav-ring}, and ``half-vortices'' both far from equilibrium \cite{sanvitto} and in steady state \cite{PNAS_liu}, in which the linear polarization of the condensate rotates by $\pm\pi$ around a closed path while the condensate phase also precesses by $\pm\pi$.
-Quantized circulation has also been observed in weakly-interacting photonic systems \cite{weiss}.
-Recently, vortex formation in so called "rotating bucket'' experiment \cite{lagou-arxiv} as well as realization of all-optical vortex switching in polariton condensates \cite{assman} have been reported.
+For any single-valued, well-behaved complex function, a closed loop in space changes phase by an integer multiple of $2\pi$, because after going around the loop the phase must match its value at the outset, {\em modulo} $2\pi$.
+This mathematical fact lies at the root of quantized circulation in superfluids and quantized flux in superconductors~\cite{introRef}.
+Quantized circulation has been seen in polariton condensates, including vortices in a highly nonequilibrium, turbulent polariton gas~\cite{deveaud, nphys_Marzena,panico2022onset}, small rings with short radiative lifetime~\cite{kav-ring}, and ``half-vortices'' both far from equilibrium~\cite{sanvitto} and in steady state~\cite{PNAS_liu}, with stochastic switching between circulation states.
+A coherent standing wave in a ring with no circulation has also been seen~\cite{dreis, sturm}.
+Recently, vortex formation in ``rotating bucket'' experiments~\cite{lagou-arxiv, RotatingBucket}, which required active stirring, has been reported, as well as optical vortex switching~\cite{assman}.
+Vortices have also been observed in weakly-interacting optical systems~\cite{weiss}.